checkmycode/san_jose_muni_bot/README.md

 # San Jose Muni Bot

-This code was designed to take various inputs and automate a website to schedule a tee time automatically, so you don't have to wake up at 7 A.M.
+This code was designed to take inputs and automate a website to schedule a tee time.
+Coupled with Windows Task Scheduler, this code can be ran at 7 A.M., so you don't have to wake up.

 ## Deployment